wilfre-oss/Swedish-Wordle/README.md

-## Woordle in swedish
+# Wordle in swedish

-Made simply too test some python
+An simple version of wordle, made to learn some pyhton

+## Usage
+Download the repo and run main